 Due to this and many other drawbacks related to the late beginning of the testing phase, a shift left testing approach was introduced.

 The term ‘Shift Left’ was invented by Larry Smith in 2001.
 The name shift left suggests shifting left in the project cycle i.e. starting the testing process early in the project life cycle.

 The idea is to find the bugs as early as possible that will eventually cost the organization much less compared to finding any critical bug in the UAT or on the production that would cost more.

-The testing team starts testing the system in parallel to the development phase i.e. testing team helps in code review, helps in creating unit tests, performs integration testing.
+The testing team starts testing the system in parallel to the development phase.
+The team helps in code review, helps in creating unit tests, performs integration testing.

-If the bugs are found early, the development team has enough time to solve them as compared to the traditional model scenario where the critical bugs are found late in the testing cycle just before the deployment, and due to tight deadlines, the project manager is eventually forced to postpone the release or skip the feature in the current release.
+If the bugs are found early, the development team has enough time to solve them.
+As compared to the traditional model scenario where the critical bugs are found late in the testing cycle.

 Types of Shift Left Approach